-The Honourable Stéphane Dion, Ambassador to France and Special Envoy to the European Union and Europe
+The Honourable Stéphane Dion, Ambassador to France and Monaco, and Special Envoy to the European Union and Europe

-Stéphane Dion is Canada’s Ambassador to France, and remains the Prime Minister’s Special Envoy to the EU and Europe.
+Stéphane Dion is Canada’s Ambassador to France, and Monaco, and remains the Prime Minister’s Special Envoy to the EU and Europe.

 From 2017 to 2022, M. Dion was Ambassador of Canada to Germany and considerably helped increase the cooperation between both countries.
 From November 2015 until January 2017, M. Dion served as Canada’s Minister of Foreign Affairs, and championed Canadian leadership in the world on crucial global interests including the promotion of universal human rights, democracy, the global climate challenge, sustainable trade, peace and stability efforts, and Canada’s commitment to diversity.